ramonriserio/kubeadm-on-ubuntu/README.md

 ```
 kubectl get node -o wide
 ```
-The **INTERNAL IP** have to be equal to the **node IP**.
+&emsp;The **INTERNAL IP** have to be equal to the **node IP**.
 If they are differente, your host probably have more than one netwwork interface and kubeadm chose the wrong IP and you need to change it.

-To change the INTERNAL IP you need to add one more node IP value in kubeadm arguments and restart.
+&emsp;To change the INTERNAL IP you need to add one more node IP value in kubeadm arguments and restart.

-First, type the command to edit the environment flag file of kubeadm:
+&emsp;First, type the command to edit the environment flag file of kubeadm:
 ```
 sudo vi /var/lib/kubelet/kubeadm-flags.env
 ```
-Then add the node IP like below:
+&emsp;Then add the node IP like below:
 ```
 KUBELET_KUBEADM_ARGS="--node-ip=<NODE IP> --container-runtime-endpoint=unix:///var/run/containerd.sock --pod-infra-container-image=registry.k8s.io/pause:3.10"
 ```
-Then restart kubelet and verify control plane INTERNAL IP with the commands:
+&emsp;Then restart kubelet and verify control plane INTERNAL IP with the commands:
 ```
 sudo systemctl restart kubelet
 kubectl get node -o wide